geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 We've seen the client side of QChat in QGIS.
 To route the messages through WebSockets, there’s also a backend.
 [The GitHub repository is available here](https://github.com/geotribu/gischat).

-The question might be : why is it not based on a chat standard, like `xmpp` or `matrix` ?
-This is a good question : we developed this backend quickly with Qt's websocket availability in QGIS, in order to make it as simple as possible using some trivial message.
+The question might be: why is it not based on a chat standard, like `xmpp` or `matrix`?
+This is a good question: following the [KISS](https://en.m.wikipedia.org/wiki/KISS_principle) principle, we developed this backend quickly with Qt's websocket availability in QGIS, in order to make it as simple as possible using some trivial message.
 Making the plugin compatible with a chat standard is under consideration and will probably represent the next consistent step.

 ### Set up your own instance